yaroslavvb/tensorflow/tensorflow/contrib/imperative/design.md

 4. Cache which maps operations to nodes in the graph that has already been created

 It also implements dispatch logic using "__getattr__" operator that mirrors operations available in TensorFlow namespace.
-For instance the following two will run identical computations in the TensorFlow graph, with the difference that the second line will perform execution immediately.
+For instance the following two will run identical computations in the TensorFlow graph, with the difference that the second line will perform execution imperatively.

-tf_env = immediate.Environment()
+tf_env = imperative.Environment()

 tf.nn.conv2d(<args>)

 tf_env.nn.conv2d(<args>)

-### immediate.Environment dispatch logic
+### imperative.Environment dispatch logic

 Environment object must support all operations that are available in "tf" and “tf.nn” namespace.
 It does this by means of overriding “__getattr__” operator.

 Because of the way __getattr__ works, simple rewriting logic can only handle flat level functions like "tf_env.matmul" and not “tf_env.nn.conv2d”.
 To support the later use-case, we implement a helper class which redirects “tf.nn.conv2d” to “tf.nn__dot__conv2d” so that regular rewriting logic can be applied.

-tf_env.op(a, b, attr1=val1, attr2=val2) executes TensorFlow operation "op" with concrete values taken from a, b which are of immediate.Tensor type, and val1, val2, are non-Tensor types that determine op attributes.
-For reasons of simpler implementation (see OpFactory cache), we require that inputs (ie, immediate.Tensor objects) are always positional arguments, and non-inputs are always keyword arguments.
-This is already a convention used in regular TensorFlow, however, it is not enforced by the regular TensorFlow wrapper. immediatemmediate wrapper enforces it.
+tf_env.op(a, b, attr1=val1, attr2=val2) executes TensorFlow operation "op" with concrete values taken from a, b which are of imperative.Tensor type, and val1, val2, are non-Tensor types that determine op attributes.
+For reasons of simpler implementation (see OpFactory cache), we require that inputs (ie, imperative.Tensor objects) are always positional arguments, and non-inputs are always keyword arguments.
+This is already a convention used in regular TensorFlow, however, it is not enforced by the regular TensorFlow wrapper. imperativemmediate wrapper enforces it.

 The following happens when "tf_env.op(a, b, attr1=val1, attr2=val2)" is called:

-1. We obtain immediate.Operation object op by calling OpFactory with the original parameters
+1. We obtain imperative.Operation object op by calling OpFactory with the original parameters

     1. Ie, op = self.op_factory(a, b, attr1=val1, attr2=val2)

-2. Run op on inputs a,b to obtain immediate.Tensor or immediate.Tensors and return result
+2. Run op on inputs a,b to obtain imperative.Tensor or imperative.Tensors and return result

     2. Ie, return  op(a, b)